Mystic Aquarium: Animals

-Mystic Aquarium holds six beluga whales (Juno, Natasha, Kela & 3 more), four Steller sea lions, six northern fur seals (two adult and four pups), six California sea lions, one Pacific and seven Atlantic harbor seals, two Arctic spotted seals, a large colony of 31 African penguins, unicorn fish, blue tang, octopus, Japanese spider crabs, sand tiger sharks, bamboo sharks, sea turtle, clownfish, an extensive sea jelly exhibit, seasonal birds, and other oceanic creatures.
+Mystic Aquarium holds six beluga whales (Juno, Natasha, Kela and three more), four Steller sea lions, six northern fur seals (two adult and four pups), five California sea lions, one Pacific and seven Atlantic harbor seals, two Arctic spotted seals, a large colony of 31 African penguins, unicorn fish, blue tang, octopus, Japanese spider crabs, sand tiger sharks, bamboo sharks, sea turtle, clownfish, an extensive sea jelly exhibit, seasonal birds, and other oceanic creatures.
 It is among the first aquariums to attempt artificial insemination of a beluga whale as part of its conservation work, in order to increase breeding in human care.

 Within the aquarium, encounter programs are offered to visitors for an additional fee, who can get close to the African penguins, touch and stand in the water with beluga whales, touch bamboo sharks, and feed and touch sting rays in a special pool.

-Other Experiences

-Aside from the exhibits included with the price of admission there are other experiences people may enjoy for an additional cost.
-One of these add on experiences is Jurassic Giants.
-Jurassic Giants includes two 4D experiences, a walk through with animatronic dinosaurs, as well as frogs and other reptiles.
-There is another experience called the Undersea Explorer Virtual Reality where participants lay in a pod and experience a virtual reality world.
-After putting on a virtual reality headset the participant can pick from a variety of themed worlds to explore.

-People can also have private events at the aquarium.
-A list of some of these events include weddings, corporate, proms, holiday, social, convention, and non-profit events.

-Beluga Whale deaths controversy
+Beluga whale deaths controversy

 Two beluga whales died in the aquarium within a year.
-The aquarium imported five individuals of the species from a facility in Canada in May 2021 despite outcries from animal rights groups and a lawsuit.
-A few months later, in August 2021, 5-year-old Havok died while being treated for gastrointestinal issues.
+The aquarium imported five individuals of the species from Marineland in Canada in May 2021 despite outcries from animal rights groups and a lawsuit.
+A few months later, in August 2021, five-year-old Havok died while being treated for gastrointestinal issues.
 After Havok’s death, the US Department of Agriculture conducted a focused inspection of the aquarium and found three critical violations involving Havok’s veterinary care, his handling, and the facilities.
 The report found that the aquarium failed to provide adequate veterinary care in the last eight hours of Havok’s life.

-Six year old Havana died in February 2022.
+Six-year-old Havana died in February 2022.
 An examination later showed numerous significant lesions indicating storage disease in the whale’s brain and spinal cord and acute cardiac failure.

-Because a common link between the whale deaths is where the whales came from, Mystic Aquarium said that they have a research team in Canada working with a veterinarian who they contracted to help Marineland, the original facility, and look closely at the population of beluga whales there.
+Mystic Aquarium noted a common factor in the locations from which the whales originated.
+They stated that their research team in Canada was collaborating with a contracted veterinarian to assist Marineland, the facility of origin, in closely examining the beluga whale population there.